Firefighter

 in a fire would a solid wall made of stacked 2x4's be safer than a traditional wall of 16" studs with sheet rock/plywood

-Asked by jleslie48 almost 10 years ago
+Asked by jleslie48 about 10 years ago

 Tends to dues to the greater thickness of wood.
 Modern construction uses less wood and more synthetics that makes the fire spread dues to smaller amounts of surface depth thus burns faster.